History of Denmark: Second Northern War (1655–1660)

 But the Second Northern War was not yet over.
 Three months after the peace treaty was signed, Charles X Gustav of Sweden held a council of war where he decided to simply wipe Denmark from the map and unite all of Scandinavia under his rule.
 Once again the Swedish army arrived outside Copenhagen.
 However, this time the Danes did not panic or surrender.
 Instead, they decided to fight and prepared to defend Copenhagen.

 Frederick III of Denmark had stayed in his capital and now encouraged the citizens of Copenhagen to resist the Swedes, by saying he would die in his nest.
 Furthermore, this unprovoked declaration of war by Sweden finally triggered the alliance that Denmark–Norway had with the Netherlands.
 A powerful Dutch fleet was sent to Copenhagen with vital supplies and reinforcements, which saved the city from being captured during the Swedish attack.
 Furthermore, Brandenburg-Prussia, the Polish–Lithuanian Commonwealth and the Habsburg monarchy had gathered large forces to aid Denmark–Norway and fighting continued into 1659.

 Charles X Gustav of Sweden suddenly died of an illness in early 1660, while planning an invasion of Norway.
 Following his death, Sweden made peace in the Treaty of Copenhagen.
-The Swedes returned Trøndelag to Norway and Bornholm to Denmark, but kept both Bahusia and Terra Scania.
+The Swedes returned Trøndelag to Norway and Bornholm to Denmark, but kept both Bohuslän and Terra Scania.
 The Netherlands and other European powers accepted the settlement, not wanting both coasts of the Sound controlled by Denmark.
 This treaty established the boundaries between Norway, Denmark, and Sweden that still exist today.
 All in all, Sweden had now surpassed Denmark as the most powerful country in Scandinavia.